ptsteadman/notebook/essays/gray-man-style.md

 1. What's a gray man?

-SurvivialThinkTank.com defines a 'gray man' as 'an individual who possesses the skills, ability and intent to blend into any situation or surrounding without standing out, concealing his or her true skills, ability, and intent from others.'
-Promoters of gray man style dismiss 'shoot-me-first' tactical gear as a form of virtue signaling, and instead favor multi-modal dress that will help them avoid attention until it is time to use force.
-Some 'gray man directives'
+SurvivialThinkTank.com defines a "gray man" as "an individual who possesses the skills, ability and intent to blend into any situation or surrounding without standing out, concealing his or her true skills, ability, and intent from others."
+Promoters of gray man style dismiss overt tactical gear as a "shoot-me-first" signal, and instead favor multi-modal dress that will help them avoid attention until it's necessary to use force.

+For an example of

+Some 'gray man
-include: avoid having a noticeable scent, wear this messenger bag instead of a backpack; if you're a woman: don't arch your back.
+directives' include: avoid having a noticeable scent, wear this messenger bag instead of a backpack; if you're a woman: don't arch your back.

+Examples

+SurvivalThinkTank expands the idea of the gray man to a context-dependent "directive" broken up into four phases.
+Each of the four phases corresponds to a general threat level, from present-day small town Main Street to full on road warrior situation.
+For SurvivalThinkTank, the key tradeoff for the gray man is between Stealth and Firepower/Kit.
+The transition from phase 0 to phase 3 is assumed to be inevitable, and as that as society breaks down, carrying firearms and supplies will be normal, and thus gray.
+It's also noted that situations can rapidly escalate.

 dorky-looking messenger bag designed for rapid drawing of firearm and armor plating